Chaitanya Mahaprabhu: The Sankirtan movement

-After his renunciation, Caitanya spent his time teaching Kr̥ṣṇa bhakti and engaging in communal saṁkīrtana.
+Although Chaitanya initially refused to meet the king because he was a "worldling", he was eventually moved by the king's devotion.
+During the Rathayātrā festival, the king performed the lowly service of sweeping the road before the deity's car.
+This pleased Chaitanya so much that he finally granted the king a personal interview.
+Chaitanya established a tradition of personally sweeping and washing the Gundicha temple with pitchers of water before the Rathayātrā festival.
+In 1514 Chaitanya set out for Vrindavan, travelling first through Bengal.
+At the village of Ramakeli, he met two brothers who were high-ranking ministers for the Muslim Sultan Husain Shah.
+He accepted them as his disciples and renamed them Rūpa and Sanātana.
+After his renunciation, Chaitanya spent his time teaching Kr̥ṣṇa bhakti and engaging in communal saṁkīrtana.
 Hagiographies describe debates with followers of Advaita Vedānta and other theological opponents in form of digvijaya (conquest through debate).
 He spent two months in Vrindavan in c.
 1515, where he instructed Sanātana Gosvāmī and Rūpa Gosvāmī.
 He spent the last two decades of his life in Puri, where his ecstatic seizures yearning for Kr̥ṣṇa and his consorts, mainly Rādhā, intensified.
 He died in c.
 1528-1534.

+Teachings

+The Śikṣāṣṭaka is the only work accepted to be composed by Caitanya.
+The poem expounds upon the subjects of harināmajapa, saṁkīrtana, the relationship between individual souls and Kr̥ṣṇa, devotional submission to Kr̥ṣṇa, and Caitanya's personal virahabhakti.
+Sri Caitanya founded the great Gauḍīya Vaiṣṇava sect.